New-England-Weather-Balloon-Society/Tiny4FSK/README.md

 ## External Sensors
-Tiny4FSK now offers compatiability with external sensors by automatically scanning I2C on startup.
+Tiny4FSK now offers compatibility with external sensors by automatically scanning I2C on startup.
 Some sensors come with the Tiny4FSK General Shield, which can be found on the [GitHub Repository](https://github.com/mpkendall/Tiny4FSK-Ecosystem).
 If you have any custom sensors which you would like me to add support for, please raise an [issue](https://github.com/New-England-Weather-Balloon-Society/Tiny4FSK/issues).

 ## PCBWay PCBs